-Example 7-6 presents implementations for PictureSlider and PictureViewer, the two classes that define the Picture Slider and Picture Viewer modules, respectively.
-Because these classes are normally used together, you might decide to place them both in a single include file called slideshow.inc.
+Figure 7-1.
+The Picture Slider and Picture Viewer modules in a slideshow include file called slideshow.inc.
 You'll notice with a closer look that even though the classes for the two modules are often used together, they are not tightly coupled; each works completely independently.
 One benefit of defining two separate classes is that you can arrange the slider and viewer on the page however you desire.
 For example, you can place the slider above or below the viewer, or you can place a small module of some other type between them.